Skip to main content Skip to footer

 Learning and development

 Once registered as a mental health nurse, there are ongoing requirements for education and skills development.
-You’ll also have lots of opportunities to go further and learn more.
+You’ll have opportunities to further develop in your career.

-When you've qualified and gained experience as a registered mental health nurse, there are a wide variety of specialisms to choose from including:
+When you have qualified and gained experience as a registered mental health nurse, there are lots of specialisms to choose from, including:

 • substance misuse